 david wong

 Hey!
-I'm David, the author of the Real-World Cryptography book.
-I'm a crypto engineer at O(1) Labs on the Mina cryptocurrency, previously I was the security lead for Diem (formerly Libra) at Novi (Facebook), and a security consultant for the Cryptography Services of NCC Group.
+I'm David, cofounder of zkSecurity and the author of the Real-World Cryptography book.
+I was previously a crypto architect at O(1) Labs (working on the Mina cryptocurrency), before that I was the security lead for Diem (formerly Libra) at Novi (Facebook), and a security consultant for the Cryptography Services of NCC Group.
 This is my blog about cryptography and security and other related topics that I find interesting.

 How does PLONK work?
 Part 11: Our final protocol!
 (Without the copy constraints) posted August 2021